SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

     -> indirect enum ArithmeticExpression {
            case Number(Int)
-           case Add(ArithmeticExpression, ArithmeticExpression)
+           case Addition(ArithmeticExpression, ArithmeticExpression)
-           case Multiply(ArithmeticExpression, ArithmeticExpression)
+           case Multiplication(ArithmeticExpression, ArithmeticExpression)
        }

-This enumeration can store three kinds of information: a plain number, adding two numbers, and multiplying two numbers.
+This enumeration can store three kinds of arithmetic expressions: a plain number, the addition of two expressions, and the multiplication of two expressions.
-The associated value of ``Add`` and ``Multiply`` is another instance of the ``ArithmeticExpression`` enumeration --- this lets addition and multiplication be nested.
+The ``Addition`` and ``Multiplication`` members have associated values that are also arithmetic expressions --- these associated values make it possible to nest expressions.

-A recursive function is a straightforward way to work with data that has a recursive structure:
+A recursive function is a straightforward way to work with data that has a recursive structure.
+For example, here's a function that evaluates an arithmetic expression:

 .. testcode:: recursive-enum